DinoChan/Kino.Toolkit.Wpf/Kino.Toolkit.Wpf/Kino.Toolkit.Wpf/THIRD-PARTY-NOTICES.md

       reproduction, and distribution of the Work otherwise complies with the conditions stated in this License.

-   5.Submission of Contributions.Unless You explicitly state otherwise,
-      any Contribution intentionally submitted for inclusion in the Work by You to the Licensor shall be under the terms and conditions of this License, without any additional terms or conditions.
+   5. Submission of Contributions.
+Unless You explicitly state otherwise, any Contribution intentionally submitted for inclusion in the Work by You to the Licensor shall be under the terms and conditions of this License, without any additional terms or conditions.